Request Your FREE Solar Estimate!

 Within the U.S., most analysts predict moderate growth for 2019 compared to 2018.
 Utility scale projects will play a big role.
 Competition for solar energy hardware almost always means the largest projects will lock down capacity before the start of construction, sometimes very far in advance.
 This can create delays for smaller projects, especially residential solar.

-As the next illustration shows — The ITC reduction for residential solar projects also begins the first day of 2020.
+As the next illustration shows — The ITC reduction for residential PV projects also begins the first day of 2020.
 However, unlike for commercial and utility projects, it will be eliminated by the end of 2022.
 The subsequent reductions of 4% in 2020, another 4% in 2021, and a full 12% in 2022 make installing a solar energy system on your rooftop in 2019 an even better value.
 Losing those tax credits will be the equivalent of months of utility expenses.

 The impending ITC changes will create new urgency across the board, from large solar farms to the smallest rooftop installation.